-A quick word on managing risk
+A few words on managing risk

 Additional hazards exist during a field landing.
 The vast majority of hazards can be mitigated through training, awareness and experience.
 Stall/spin accidents invariably result in life changing injuries.
 A major cause of stall/spin accidents is distraction.
 A field landing scenario can become very absorbing and result in the pilot becoming distracted from the fundamentally important task of flying the glider.
 Pilots of all experience are vulnerable to distraction.
 In all cases and all times, flying the glider should be the pilots highest priority.